-2. Challenge by Choice
+2. Honouring Choice

 No one is forced to participate

 This means that every person may choose his or her own level of participation.
 No one is forced to participate in any part of a playmeo program.
-Generally, an atmosphere of care and support is developed during the program, in which people surprise themselves at accomplishing something that at first glance they did not think they were capable.
+Generally, an atmosphere of care and support is developed during the program, in which people surprise themselves at accomplishing something that at first glance they did not think they were capable of.

 Setting clear expectations & the reasons for meeting them

 The process of setting goals, and working towards them, is very clearly and unquestionably beneficial to your program.
 Research has repeatedly shown that groups achieve more when they set a goal because goals motivate people as much as guide and direct their energy towards a common objective.

 Transferring learning & skills to the ‘real’ world